ExaWorks/job-api-spec/specification.md

 ## TODO

-- [ ] we need to discuss launchers (srun, mpirun, etc.); this is absent from the public API and from this document entirely, but chances are that we cannot entirely avoid this issue, so we might need to define an abstraction over various launchers.
-This could, in principle, be hidden in the adapters, but experience suggests that it's often (1) insufficient and (2) the reason why libraries like these are hard to work with (they never quite get the launching part right).

-    - the public API need only reflect that the user could pick a non-default launcher by name

-    - canonical implementation should have a nice way of abstracting over launchers

 - [ ] add a section giving an overview of the API components

 - [ ] add some clarification about the correspondence between JobSpec and